 Product feedback guidelines & how to write a good feedback postAfixado

 No one knows our products better than you, our users.
 We love hearing about how you use our tools and what would make them better.
-This guide is here to help you understand how the product feedback process works, and how to write an effective feedback post.
-You may also want to check out this short video on giving product feedback at Zendesk.

 Here are a few guidelines on how to use the Product Feedback topic, so that our Product team can effectively use and apply your feedback: